General Data Protection Regulation (GDPR)

 Where can I find your Privacy Notice?

 The council has a responsibility to tell individuals how we are going to use their personal information.
 We do this through a document called a Privacy Notice.
-You can find the council's general Privacy Notice by clicking the link below:
+You can find the council's general Privacy Notice here.

 We also maintain a number of privacy notices for specific services, such as adult social care or recruitment, which provide you with more information about how and why the data is used.
 You can find links to these on the same page.